 We’ve put together a list of dog-friendly date nights where your pup is a warmly welcomed addition.
 Dine, drink, play, and stay or have a getaway with the whole family.

 Outside of late June through August, dining outdoors is pleasant in Central Florida.
 Here are a few places to sit and stay awhile, some with special pet perks.

 Winter Park (Multiple restaurants)

 Park Avenue in Winter Park is one of the most dog-friendly places in all of Orlando.
 Numerous boutiques and restaurants leave bowls of treats and water out on the sidewalk, and nearly every restaurant with an outdoor seating area is pet-friendly.
-The Parkview, Briarpatch Restaurant, Prato, and Boca are a few of our favorites.
+Here are a few favorites:

 Dogs are welcome outdoors at both Shake Shack locations in Orlando, and there’s even a special “Woof” menu.
 The Pooch-ini is a special treat comprised of a dog biscuit, peanut butter sauce, and vanilla custard.
 It should keep your dog occupied (aka, not begging) while you eat your shake, burger, and fries.

 Soak up lake views on the spacious, covered terrace at Highball & Harvest, located at the Ritz-Carlton Orlando, Grande Lakes.
 The entire patio area offers a dog-friendly dining experience.

 In addition to Seito Sushi and The Osprey Tavern in Baldwin Park, Jason & Sue Chin’s latest restaurant, Reyes Mezcaleria, follows suit by offering dog-friendly dining outdoors in downtown Orlando.
 The patio has undergone some improvements to become more dog-friendly.